Halloween horror PRP

 Questionable, unreliable at best.

-- Pupil progress / attainment – who contributed to the progress of that class, those students, certainly not just the examination teacher, the Year 6 or Year 11 class teacher or tutor.
+- Pupil progress / attainment – who contributed to the progress of that class, those students, certainly not just the examination teacher.
+Is that attainment measure reliable and accurate?
+Self reported?
+Set against targets?

 - Classroom observation – since PRP was introduced, lessons grading flaws are well documented.

 - Teachers’ Standards – Though I see value to providing professional standards for staff to review, these are open to bias and misinterpretation.